yeasy/learning_pickleball/en/16_erne.md

 ## 16.1 What is Erne

-According to the rules, players cannot touch the non-volley zone before and after a volley shot.
-However, players may jump over the non-volley zone instead.
-This kind of volley over the non-volley area is Erne, which is common in professional tournaments.
+Players may enter the non-volley zone to hit a ball after it bounces.
+The restriction applies to volleying: during the act of volleying, and during any momentum caused by that volley, the player may not touch the non-volley zone.
+After entering the non-volley zone, both feet must re-establish completely outside the zone before the player volleys.
+An Erne uses that rule boundary by jumping from outside the non-volley zone, or moving around the sideline, to volley over the zone without touching it.
+This shot is common in professional tournaments.

 ## 16.2 When to Use